Cypherock/cypherock-cysync/packages/coin-support-tron/README.md

-# Coin Support EVM
+# Coin Support Tron

-- All coin operations related to EVM
+- All coin operations related to Tron